Emmersbæk railway halt

 Emmersbæk railway halt (Emmersbæk Trinbræt; previously Terpet railway halt) is a railway halt serving the southern part of the town of Hirtshals in Vendsyssel, Denmark.

-The halt is located on the Hirtshals Line from Hirtshals to Hjørring.
+The halt is located on the Hirtshals Line between Hirtshals and Hjørring.
 It opened in 1925.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The halt opened as Terpet railway halt in 1925 when the railway line opened.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.